 By using oats, one bite of this delicious dessert recipe and you won't believe it's gluten and refined sugar free.

 With the addition of fresh thyme it adds a subtle savory taste to this otherwise sweet flavor of this classic recipe.

 A crispy crust for your apple crisp includes a crunchy layer of oats and is browned to be crispy and golden.

-If you want a more traditional apple crisp you and don't mind the gluten and sugar, there is an option for a traditional crumble apple crisp topping.
+If you want a more traditional apple crisp for you and don't mind the gluten and sugar, there is an option for a traditional crumble apple crisp topping.

-What kind of Apples should I Use?
+What Apples should I Use?

 The best apples for any cinnamon apple crisp or even an apple pie are firm apples.

 Granny Smith or Pink Lady are the best apples.
 They hold up well to the heat of baking and won't turn mushy on you.